 A few weeks ago I made Chicken Fajitas and they turned out just okay.
 I thought they would’ve been better if I had used a tasty marinade.
 So I searched google and found Rockin Robin’s Cooking Mexican Recipes, a site that features lots of ways to make Mexican food including a recipe for Sizzling Chicken Fajitas.

 And guess what?
-Not only did my family love it, I didn’t mess it up like I usually do the first time I make something!
+Not only did my family love it, but I also didn’t mess it up like I usually do the first time I make something!

 Here’s what I did…